atxarib99/titanic/README.md

 kNN works well with the titanic set since it is relatively simple.
 It can easily find training examples close to the test example and make a decent prediction.
 For more complicated problems, all the training examples will be very far from each other so when a test case tries to make a prediction its "closest" k examples are actually very far and not similar to itself at all, thus making an inaccurate guess.

+## scikit-learn Perception

+I thought that it would be a good idea to compare results with a well known machine learning library.
+Here I chose to use scikit-learn's library since it is both very well known and easy to use.
+After importing the library and researching how to use it, I found out that I modeled my machine learning classes very similarly, although scikit is still quite a bit smarter at predicting what the user wanted and its a bit easier to use than my libraries.

+scikit's documentation available on their website lays out an easy guide of how to setup the perceptron class and get to making predictions quickly.
+Without even adding regularization parameters it performed just as well as the neural network.

 ## Time and space required to learn

 Learning time is important in some cases, here our project is not time sensitive and we can spend more time learning weights for a better accuracy, but let's discuss time to learn anyways so we can compare the methods to each other.